This is my review of the Kasina Mind Machine by MindPlace.

 Kasina uses music and audio containing binaural beats or isochronic tones through the supplied earphones to change your brain’s frequency.
 The device also uses glasses with built-in LEDs to further aid the shifting of different brain wave states.

-Kasina can help you meditate deeply, manage stress, improve focus and concentration, recondition your mind, reduce heart and breathing rate for healing, and sometimes achieve psychedelic experiences without the use of drugs.
+Kasina can help you meditate deeply, manage stress, improve focus and concentration, recondition your mind, reduce heart and breathing rate for healing, achieve a trance-like experience, and promote tranquil states of consciousness.

 How the Kasina Mind Machine Works